 8. What is the best method for running my HHO Generator Kit?

 After installation, fill with distilled water mixed with the electrolyte as instructed in our manual included with the kits.
 Make sure you wire it into the ignition switch so it comes on only when engine is running.
-Our hho kits like the 18-30 amp range and most cars have no problem running at that rate.
+Our hho kits like the 18-25 amp range and most cars have no problem running at that rate.
 Most users achieve a 20% - 50% fuel savings on average with some doing even better.